timedomain-tech/open-creator/docs/api_doc.md

 ### Function: `save`
-Stores a `CodeSkill` instance either to a local path or a Huggingface repository.
+Stores a `#!python CodeSkill` instance either to a local path or a Huggingface repository.
 In default just use `save(skill)` and it will store the skill into the default path.
 Only save the skill when the user asks to do so.

 #### Parameters:
 - `skill` (CodeSkill): The skill instance to be saved.